 Sometimes, the balance is disturbed, with aqueous humor produced more quickly than it can be removed.
 This condition can affect one or both eyes.

 This is a progressive condition, and the medications are used to lower the pressure of the affected eye.
-This maintains the dog's sight for as long as possible in order to eliminate pain and provide the pooch with a good quality of life.
+This maintains the dog's sight for as long as possible to eliminate pain and provide the pooch with a good quality of life.

-The goal with any treatment for this condition is always to reduce the pressure in the eye, maintain vision and eliminate any pain.
+The goal with any treatment for this condition is always to reduce the pressure in the eye, maintain vision, and eliminate any pain.
 Common treatments include:

-- Surgical options include small implants, called shunts, being placed in the eye
+- Surgical options include small implants, called shunts, being placed in the eye.

 - Laser therapy